AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

 ---

 ## ✅ 5.
 Require Compliant Devices

+### 🎯 Objective

+Ensure access is only granted from devices that meet compliance requirements (e.g., managed by Intune, compliant with security policies).

 **Purpose**: Ensure that only secure, managed, and compliant devices can access organizational resources.